 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-I look forward to welcoming the inaugural MRO Australasia to Brisbane in 2020.
+On behalf of the Queensland Government, I look forward to welcoming the Maintenance Repair Overhaul (MRO) Australasia conference to Brisbane, Queensland in 2023.

 Queensland has a strong civil and military aviation industry which is strengthened by a $1.2 billion aircraft manufacturing and maintenance sector, providing more than 4200 jobs across more than 300 enterprises.

 Queensland’s capital city, Brisbane, is home to Boeing Defence Australia’s headquarters.
 While Toowoomba’s Wellcamp Aerospace and Defence Precinct, just 90 minutes west of Brisbane, was named the company’s preferred site for the first ever uncrewed-aircraft production facility outside of North America.

 Earlier this year, Queensland Government representatives joined with the Qantas Group to officially open their new flight training centre at Brisbane Airport.
 This centre has the capacity to train up to 900 pilots each year and is creating employment opportunities for training pilots and simulator technicians in Queensland.
 This follows the opening of the Qantas Group’s multi-million dollar pilot academy at Toowoomba Wellcamp Airport in 2020 with Queensland Government support.